 Capability 42: Portfolio wide innovation in new wildfire initiatives Automated maturity levels based on Maturity Rubric Responses to survey questions Each letter indicates a survey question, with the relevant response shown below.
-2020 2023 Both Current state As of February 2020 Planned state for 2023 "Three years from now" as of February 2020 Bold responses have planned growth between 2020 and 2023 4 efficacy of new wildfire initiatives b.
+2020 2023 Both Current state As of February 2020 Planned state for 2023 "Three years from now" as of February 2020 Bold responses have planned growth between 2020 and 2023 4 b.
 No program in place to develop and evaluate the risk spend efficiency of new wildfire initiatives c.
 Utility measures efficacy of new wildfire initiatives across entire territory d.
-Reviews of innovative initiatives are not audited by independent parties e.
-Utility does not share the findings of its evaluation of innovative initiatives with other utilities, academia, and Utility plans to use pilots and to measure direct reduction in ignition events and near-misses to develop and evaluate the efficacy of new wildfire 3 initiatives Utility plans to use total cost of ownership to develop and evaluate the risk spend efficiency of new wildfire initiatives 1 c.
-Utility plans to measure efficacy of new wildfire initiatives with circuit-level granularity d.
-Reviews of innovative initiatives are planned to be audited by independent parties 0 the general public e.
+Reviews of innovative initiatives are not audited by Utility plans to use pilots and to measure direct reduction in ignition events and near-misses to develop and evaluate the efficacy of new wildfire initiatives 2 b.
+Utility plans to use total cost of ownership to develoge and evaluate the risk spend efficiency of new wildfire initiatives c.
+Utility plans to measure efficacy of new wildfire 1 e.
+Utility does not share the findings of its evaluation of innovative initiatives with other utilities, academia, and the general public initiatives with circuit-level granularity d.
+Reviews of innovative initiatives are planned to be audited by independent parties 0 e.
 Utility shares the findings of its evaluation of innovative initiatives with other utilities, academia, and the general public Criteria missing to reach a maturity level of 1 or more: New initiatives developed and evaluated on piloting New initiatives developed and evaluated on measuring direct reduction in ignition events Criteria missing to reach a maturity level of 1 or more: N/A - all criteria to reach a 1 are met based on survey responses and maturity rubric